DerGuru/The-Resonant/New Chapters/Part3/P3-09_Consulting_Malvek.md

 "And your assessment?"
 Malvek asked.

 "Containment will fail within seventy-two hours.
 Possibly sooner.
 RP-0 is actively trying to escape.
 It's broadcasting.
-Searching for something—probably another harmonic entity to couple with."
+Searching for something - probably another harmonic entity to couple with."

 "RAE," Malvek said quietly.